sdepew97/SeniorProject/README.md

     * Select the Run 'Tests in 'com.exampl...' option
     * Select the deployment target (hardware or virtual)
     * Click on the "OK" button

+ # Known Bugs/Oddities
+   - If at any point when you are running the tests you get a series of errors thrown saying "ClassNotFoundException" or "NoClassDefFoundError", go to File > Invalidate Caches/Restart... and select this option.
+Then, after the cache invalidation and restart process is done, attempt running the tests again.